I received this book for free from in exchange for an honest review. This does not affect my opinion of the book or the content of my review.

 Nextville: Amazing Places to Live the Rest of Your Life

-This non-fiction is a hardcover edition that was published by Springboard Press on April 29, 2008 and has 272 pages.
+non-fiction that was published by Springboard Press on April 29, 2008 and has 272 pages.

 Explore it on Goodreads or Amazon.